Planes of satellites, at once transient and persistent: Lifetimes of satellite planes

 \section{Lifetimes of satellite planes}

 In Figure~\ref{fig:lifetimes}, we show the distribution for the lifetime, $\tau$, of satellite planes, i.e. of satellite systems in the lowest quartile of $c/a$ at $t=0$.
-In the \trans frame, we define $\tau_\mathrm{same}$ as the time for which the {\it same} set of satellites identified at $t=0$ has maintained a value of $c/a$ in the lowest quartile within $r_\mathrm{lim}$, and $\tau_\mathrm{any}$ as the time for which the 11 brightest satellites of the system have maintained the same anisotropy, regardless of membership changes over time.
-In the \pers frame, $\tau$ is the time for which the same set of subhalos has maintained a value in the lowest quartile, whether inside or outside of the halo.
+In the host-centric frame, we define $\tau_\mathrm{same}$ as the time for which the {\it same} set of satellites identified at $t=0$ has maintained a value of $c/a$ in the lowest quartile within $r_\mathrm{lim}$, and $\tau_\mathrm{any}$ as the time for which the 11 brightest satellites of the system have maintained the same anisotropy, regardless of membership changes over time.
+In the satellite-centric frame, $\tau$ is the time for which the same set of subhalos has maintained a value in the lowest quartile, whether inside or outside of the halo.

-Both due to the dispersal of satellite positions, and due to the changing satellite composition, satellite planes in the \trans frame have short lifetimes.
-The only examples of satellite planes with lifetimes beyond 0.6 Gyr in the \trans frame are those in which the composition of satellites has changed over time.
-By contrast, in the \pers frame, several systems maintain planes for several Gyr.
+Both due to the dispersal of satellite positions, and due to the changing satellite composition, satellite planes in the host-centric frame have short lifetimes.
+The only examples of satellite planes with lifetimes beyond 0.6 Gyr in the host-centric frame are those in which the composition of satellites has changed over time.
+By contrast, in the satellite-centric frame, several systems maintain planes for at least 3 Gyr.
 In all of these cases, the anisotropy has invariably been maintained outside of the host halo, and before some of the subhalos constituting the $t=0$ plane have become satellites.